theJYC/bluetooth_debugger/README.md

 2) Within the Terminal window, type in the following command:

-`sudo python bluetooth_debugger.py`
+`sudo python bluetooth_debugger.py`<sup>?</sup>

-*Side note: `sudo` is a particular syntax that enables you (non-admin user) to perform tasks that are admin-locked by default; `sudo`, standing for `superuser do`, enables the bypass of admin permission via performing the tasks as the root user*

-3) When prompted to type in `Password:`, type in the `password` for the mac and press `enter`.
+3) Type in your Mac password when prompted, then press `enter (↵)`.

-4) reboot the mac by typing in the following command:
+4) To finish the debug, reboot the mac by typing in the following command:

 `sudo shutdown -r now`

+<sup>?</sup>: *`sudo` is a particular syntax that enables you (the non-Admin user) to perform tasks that, by default, require Admin Permission. `sudo`, which stands for `superuser do`, enables you to bypass the default admin-lock via performing tasks as the root user*